aarcher07/MCP/WholeCell/DhaB_DhaT_Model/ReadMe.md

-This code contains a deprecated DhaB-DhaT reaction model of PdU engineered system.
-This model is deprecated and no longer maintained.
-Only the DhaB and DhaT reaction are currently being modelled within M well-mixed, identical cells within the cyostol.
+This folder contains a DhaB-DhaT reaction model of PdU engineered system.
 This model is currently in use.
 The DhaB-DhaT model assumes that there  are M identical MCPs within the cytosol and N identical cells within the external volume.
 From time scsle analysis, gradients in cell are removed.

 Model and Model Analysis modules:
 DhaB_DhaT_Model.py